nus-cs2103-AY2021S1/ip/docs/README.md

 Master, you now have 7 items in the list!
 Quack!
 Quack!
 ```

-### Feature 5: Delete a task in the task list
+### Feature 5: Deleting a task in the task list
-Delete a given task from your task list: `delete`
+Deletes a given task from your task list: `delete`

 Format: `delete [index]`